-Looking for the opportunities, the Trustee identified that investing into ESG tilted funds in certain asset classes may lead to more attractive risk-adjusted returns in the future, since the invested companies are already developing plans to operate in a low-carbon emissions environment, and they might be more resilient in a scenario of climate change.
+- 1. Investing into ESG tilted funds in certain asset classes may lead to more attractive risk-adjusted returns in the future, since the invested companies are already developing plans to operate in a low-carbon emissions environment, and they might be more resilient in a scenario of climate change. - 2.
 On the credit side, companies with good climate-related practices may be more resilient and have lower default risk.
 The Scheme does not invest directly in real estate or infrastructure, which could be directly exposed to physical risks.

-More detail on some of the risks and opportunities relevant to the Scheme is set out below:
+More detail on some of the risks and opportunities relevant to the DB Sections are set out below:

 DB Sections Key risks Key opportunities Short term Exposure to climate-related investment risks may be highest while there is an allocation to growth assets, but there is exposure via all of the assets.
 Investment managers may have insufficient expertise to make climate-informed decisions.
 This could in turn reduce the funding level.
 The Trustee has taken steps to mitigate these risks, as specified below.
 Aligning Chemetall's equity and credit mandates with the BPP Section's climate-aware approach to protect against transition risks and provide transition opportunities.
 Preparing the Group Section to consider an insurance transaction to protect members' benefits from climate (and other) risks.
 Considering new investments that might benefit from the climate transition and increase stability of potential outcomes.
 Medium term Market volatility, regulatory risks and sector specific climate impacts could cause investment losses and increase time to reach full funding.
 The low allocation to growth assets of the largest DB Sections and the climate tilting of DB assets where possible may mitigate climate-related risks.
 Ensure credit (including ABS) mandates are suitably mitigating climate risks.
 Preparing the BPP and Chemetall Sections to consider an insurance transaction to protect members' benefits from climate (and other) risks.
 Long term Cost of any potential transactions may increase as insurers allow for climate risks in their pricing and reserving.
 This could cause longer reliance on the covenant.
 Shocks to life expectancy, gilt yields and inflation could impact the funding level.
 A full third-party / insurance transaction would be expected to provide protection from climate (and other investment, funding, and covenant) risks for members' benefits.
-DC Sections Key risks & o pportunities Short term Over this period, transition risk dominates.
-A Rapid Transition has the biggest impact.
-In this scenario there is a "shock" to investment returns, driven by the economic cost of having to move faster on a transition to a lower carbon world).
-The analysis assisted the Trustee in identifying the impact of the ESG-tilted funds the Scheme has implemented.
-For example, in the Adventurous Fund the shock to returns would have been around one-tenth higher without these tilts.
-The Failed Transition scenario was assessed as being marginally positive in the short term, due to transition costs not materialising.
-Medium term Transition risks are still significant and therefore a Rapid Transition is most impactful.
-Long term As longer-term physical damages begin to be priced in, a Failed Transition becomes the most impactful scenario.
-Such a scenario causes the largest estimated reduction in annualised return (c1.8% p.a.) for the Adventurous Fund, driven by the fact that it invests only in global equities and has greater exposure to sectors likely to be negatively impacted by a failed transition.